CSBS Podcast (January 10, 2022)

-In this conversation between Dr. Peter Ondish, research scientist at the Center for Social and Behavioral Science, and Professor Bill Sullivan, the Director of Rokwire and the Smart, Healthy Communities Initiative, we explore the connection between healthy outdoor environments and smart, healthy communities.
+This conversation between Dr. Peter Ondish, research scientist at the Center for Social and Behavioral Science, and Professor Bill Sullivan, the Director of Rokwire, explores the connection between healthy outdoor environments and smart, healthy communities.
 Learn why Sullivan, a professor of Landscape Architecture, is shifting his interests to mobile technology to help create supportive, healthy spaces and communities.

 Sullivan’s landscape architecture research focuses on how the places we inhabit, especially outdoor spaces, impact our health and wellbeing.
 Great outdoor spaces can energize us, help us recover from attention fatigue, and relieve stress.
 As Director of the Smart, Healthy Communities Initiative, he is broadening his research interests from outdoor spaces to communities.
 How can the communities we inhabit be more supportive and enhance our health and wellbeing?
 And how can technology be mobilized to foster these supportive communities?